-Services that are covered for you What you must pay when you get these services Vision care (additional benefits) (continued) Amounts you pay for these additional vision services and supplies do not count toward your in-network or combined out-of-network out-of-pocket maximum amount. itemized receipt(s) for reimbursement of 55% of the in-network allowed amount.
-Benefits cannot be carried over to the following benefit year.
+Services that are covered for you What you must pay when you get these services Vision care (additional benefits) reimbursement of 55% of the in-network allowed amount.
 Member is responsible for all amounts in excess of the 55% in-network allowed amount and/or any amounts in excess of the annual maximum plan benefit allowance.
 Total reimbursement is subject to the annual maximum plan benefit allowance.